My Mother Made Lists

 I came across quite a few workbooks at the book store that suggest that we keep lists of some sort or another.
 One book caught my attention Listful Thinking: Using Lists to be More Productive, Highly Successful and Less Stressed.
 It made me think of my mother who was a list maker.
 She made lists to remind her about things.
 She made a to do list every day.
-Sometimes the list would remind her to tell me about something she had heard on the radio or an ad she had seen on TV.
+Sometimes her list would remind her to tell me about things she had heard on the radio or in an ad she had seen on TV.
 Most times she suggested that I buy a certain supplement or warn me about a recall that only affected people living in Montana or somewhere else miles away.
 But her theory was that they may have missed listing our town or state.

 The notes I found after her passing taught me a little bit more about what motivated her and what she cared about.
 She loved to learn new words since English was not her first language.
 She would write the words phonetically and then ask me what the word meant.
 I found out that my definitions did not satisfy her sometimes.
 She would eventually write down the dictionary meaning in a notebook she had divided into different sections and listed all the new words into categories.

 She made lists of things she stored away in boxes.
 I found at least ten gift boxes with brand new nightgowns see had never used.
 Inside each box was a note about who had gifted her and for what occasion and then she would note why she was saving it.
 I even found a sort of black list of people she did not like and her explanation as to why.
 I never let anyone see that list.
 She made lists of new characters in her favorite soap operas and explained why she liked or disliked them.